Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

 In order to fully utilize the Call Ingestion API, there are some configuration requirements for the campaign that the call is being submitted under.
 Here's a list of those requirements:

-  * Campaigns must be setup with a campaign type of **External**
+  * Campaigns must be setup with a campaign type of **ExternalOnly**.
-  * Campaigns need to be have the **Signal AI** product feature enabled
-  * Campaigns need to hav at least one Signal configured
+  * Campaigns need to be have either the **Signal AI** product feature or at least one Voice Signal enabled.
+This will enable transcription service on the submitted call.

 If any of these settings are misconfigured you'll see error message similar to the examples below.
 *Please contact the Invoca support team at questions@invoca.com for setup assistance.*